-The 2015 AMDG Opioid Guidelines reviewed CBT "There is good evidence that cognitive behavioral therapy is effective in reducing subacute or chronic low back pain and other chronic pain conditions, including chronic orofacial pain, chronic pain in children, fibromyalgia, persistent pain in the elderly, and inflammatory bowel disease.^{128,129,130,131,132,133,134,135,136,137,138} The treatment of depression was shown to have significant benefits in terms of pain reduction, improved functional status and quality of life in a group of older individuals with depression and arthritis.139 Progressive relaxation and biofeedback aimed at muscle relaxationdo provide pain reduction but have not been shown to be superior to active exercise therapies in large cohorts for most outcomes (e.g., low back pain treatment).140
+CBT was reviewed for the 2015 AMDG Opioid Guidelines (hyperlink): "There is good evidence that cognitive behavioral therapy is effective in reducing subacute or chronic low back pain and other chronic pain conditions, including chronic orofacial pain, chronic pain in children, fibromyalgia, persistent pain in the elderly, and inflammatory bowel disease.
+14,76-85 The treatment of depression was shown to have significant benefits in terms of pain reduction, improved functional status and quality of life in a group of older individuals with depression and arthritis.
+86 Other psychological therapies, such as progressive relaxation and biofeedback aimed at muscle relaxation, have not been shown to be superior to active exercise therapies in large cohorts for most outcomes, in systematic reviews of low back pain treatment 14 although both do provide benefit."

 More recent reviews, including the two recent AHRQ reviews, support the broad use of CBT.
-In addition, a systematic review of psychological interventions, including CBT, in older adults with chronic pain found consistent but small benefits on reducing pain and catastrophizing beliefs, and improving pain self-efficacy for managing pain.141 Results were strongest when psychological therapies were delivered in group-based settings.
+In addition, a systematic review of psychological interventions, including CBT, in older adults with chronic pain found consistent but small benefits on reducing pain and catastrophizing beliefs, and improving pain self-efficacy for managing pain.
+(Niknejad B et al. Association between psychological interventions and chronic pain outcomes in older adults.
+A systematic review and meta-analysis.
+JAMA Intern Med 2018; 178: 830-839).
+Results were strongest when psychological therapies were delivered in group-based settings.
 Further research on sustainability of benefits is recommended.